Motorway Database

-The original southbound distributor for the M1, now downgraded to A-road status.
-The reason the seemingly unimportant M10 existed goes right back to when this bit of the M1 opened in 1959.
+The M10 was the original southbound distributor for the M1, now downgraded to A-road status.
+The reason that there was ever a short motorway with such an important number goes right back to when the neighbouring bit of the M1 opened in 1959.
 There were no other connections (there were, for that matter, barely any other motorways) so all the M1's traffic had to return to the old road network.

 In later years the M10 was a bit redundant, forming a third of a St Albans bypass.
 Ideally it could have continued a bit further to connect to the M25, alleviating congestion at the M1/M25 interchange, but this extension was never forthcoming.